digitaldrummerj/old.digitaldrummerj.github.io/_posts/2015/2015-07-09-presentation-setup.md

 	* Uncheck Download content every
 1. Go to **Environment -> Synchronized Settings**
 	* Uncheck "Synchronize settings across devices when signed into Visual Studio"
-	* Note: This is done so that you presentation settings do affect any other machines
+	* Note: This is done so that your presentation settings do affect any other machines
 1. Go to **Environment -> Keyboard**
 	* Build.BuildSelection -> Ctrl + \
 1. Go To **Projects and Solutions**
-	* Check "Track ACtive Item in Solution Explorer"
+	* Check "Track Active Item in Solution Explorer"
 	* Check "Always Show Solution"
 	* Check "Always show Error List if build finishes with errors"
 	* Check "Show Output windows when build starts"